srdasara/Python_for_DataScience_and_MachineLearning/README.md

 * Deep Learning
 and more

-More notes for self-teaching found [here](https://docs.google.com/presentation/d/1WurfW8OWRqjiSmzmwOW71iN6CEShkbfOnyETqTvf6BE/edit#slide=id.p).
+More material for self-education found [here](https://docs.google.com/presentation/d/1WurfW8OWRqjiSmzmwOW71iN6CEShkbfOnyETqTvf6BE/edit#slide=id.p).